splunk/observability-workshop/content/en/s4r/20-opentelemetry/_index.md

 ---
 title: Why OpenTelemetry?
 linkTitle: OpenTelemetry
-description: OpenTelemetry is the  open standard that is commonly used to provide the signals that  are used by the Splunk Observability Suite - Metric, Traces  &  Log's
+description: OpenTelemetry is the  open standard that is commonly used to provide the signals that are used by Splunk Observability Cloud - Metric, Traces & Logs
 weight: 20
 hidden: false
 ---